SOC 2 Compliance Requirements: End‑to‑End Guide

 Who Sets the SOC 2 Requirements?

 Ever wonder who actually defines what counts as SOC 2 compliant?
-Let’s break it down.

-Here’s what makes SOC 2 different.
+What makes SOC 2 different?

 Why does that matter?